Andy Dannatt

+Dannatt represented Great Britain at under-21 level before earning his full international caps.
+Records show he made six appearances for the Great Britain Under-21s, including games against France in 1985 and 1986.
+He was also part of a particularly strong generation of Hull FC youngsters during the 1980s, when Hull had one of the leading youth setups in the country.

 Playing career

 Club career

 Dannatt played as a substitute (replacing Phil Edmonds) in Hull's 0–12 defeat by Hull Kingston Rovers in the 1984–85 John Player Special Trophy Final during the 1984–85 season at Boothferry Park, Kingston upon Hull on 26 January 1985.

 Dannatt played in Hull's 24–31 defeat by Castleford in the 1986 Yorkshire Cup Final during the 1986–87 season at Headingley, Leeds on 11 October 1986.

 Dannatt played in Hull's 14–4 victory over Widnes in the Premiership Final during the 1990–91 season at Old Trafford, Manchester on 12 May 1991.

 Dannatt's Testimonial match at Hull F.C. took place in 1993.

 International honours

 Dannatt won caps for Great Britain while at Hull in 1985 against France (2 matches), and in 1991 against France.

 Outside of rugby league

 Upon retirement from rugby league, Andy Dannatt became a licensee, he then left Hull to become a scaffolder in London, later returning to Hull to work as a plumbing and heating engineer.